thisisrandy/catan-randomizer/README.md

 other _Traders & Barbarians_ scenarios and other expansions.
 Note that some combinations differ from the [official combinations](https://www.catan.com/traders-barbarians).
-In particular, we always include the lake, whereas the official combinations sometimes exclude it, and we sometimes recommend a different choice for hex/chit removal.
+In particular, we almost always include the lake, whereas the official combinations frequently exclude it, and we sometimes recommend a different choice for hex/chit removal.
 You should still read the official rules for each combination, some of which include additional rules.
 Note also that preparation for the combination with _Cities & Knights_ is just a matter of using the normal _The Fishermen of Catan_ setup, so there is no additional board specified.